User-generated video for publishers: Newsflare is a world leader

 - Collaborate with a 40,000-strong global creator community

-- Improve trust with the highest-grade rights-cleared videos authenticated using Trust Algorithm ™
+- Improve trust with the highest-grade rights-cleared videos authenticated using newsflare’s Trust Algorithm ™

 - Deliver unexpected, disruptive, unique, and relevant content that drives high levels of audience reach and engagement